Universally-Optimal Distributed Algorithms for Known Topologies: Introduction

 The search for algorithms with beyond-worst-case guarantees is not new.
 Indeed, it goes back at least as far as 25 years ago, to an influential paper of \citet*{garay1993sublinear}.
 In that work, Garay et al.~improved upon the existentially-optimal $O(n)$ round minimum spanning tree (MST) algorithm of \citet{awerbuch1987optimal}.\footnote{Note that there exists a pathological worst-case topology requiring $\Omega(n)$ rounds to solve MST: an $n$-node ring graph.} In particular, they gave an $\tilde{O}(n^{0.613} + D)$ round algorithm.
 This was in turn improved to an $\tilde{O}(\sqrt{n} + D)$ round algorithm that is existentially-optimal in $n$ and $D$ by \citet{kutten1998fast}.
 These latter two papers started and majorly shaped the area of distributed optimization algorithms.
 Garay, Kutten, and Peleg~informally introduced the concept of universal-optimality as the ultimate guarantee for adjusting to non-worst-case topologies:

-\begin{quote} This type of optimality may be thought of as ``existential'' optimality; namely, there are points in the class of input instances under consideration for which the algorithm is optimal.
-A stronger type of optimality, which we may analogously call “universal” optimality, occurs when the proposed algorithm solves the problem optimally on \emph{every} instance.
+\begin{wrapper} \begin{quote} This type of optimality may be thought of as ``existential'' optimality; namely, there are points in the class of input instances under consideration for which the algorithm is optimal.
+A stronger type of optimality, which we may analogously call “universal” optimality, occurs when the proposed algorithm solves the problem optimally on \emph{every} instance. [...]
+The interesting question that arises is, therefore, whether it is possible to identify the \emph{inherent graph parameters} associated with the distributed complexity of various fundamental network problems, and develop \emph{universally-optimal} algorithms.~\cite{garay1993sublinear} \end{quote} \end{wrapper}